Italy: Penalty for Facebook

-In 2015, the public found out that the company Cambridge Analytica had collected and processed data from Facebook Users without their consent.
-It used an App with Facebook Login for this.
+In 2015, it became public that the company Cambridge Analytica was collecting and reusing data from Facebook users and their friends without being asked.
+An app with Facebook login was used for this.

 Art des Verstoßes: